AtreyaSh/remoteSensingThesis/README.md

 ## Documents

-The directory `/docs` contains the thesis manuscriipt entitled `Thesis_Manuscript.pdf` and the thesis defense entitled `Thesis_Defense.pdf`.
+The directory `/docs` contains the thesis manuscript entitled `Thesis_Manuscript.pdf` and the thesis defense entitled `Thesis_Defense.pdf`.